 - Matthew 28:18-20 “Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.
 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”

 - We are called to “go” and make disciples by sharing the good news of Jesus Christ.
-This could mean going next door to share the gospel with your neighbor or going to Haiti to share with your “neighbor” in need.
+This could mean going next door to share the gospel with your neighbor or going on a mission trip to Haiti to share with your “neighbor” in need.

 3) See God’s heart for the nations